CSSXML/groqllama3/README.md

 pip install flask requests

 Use the Groq API to integrate the LLaMA 3 model and build a Flask chatbot that automatically reads aloud the bot's responses.
-Install the required packages with:pip install flask requests
+Install the required packages with: pip install flask requests

 ## Author